Advanced Heroquest

-Advanced HeroQuest is a board game published by Games Workshop in 1989, a sequel to HeroQuest.
+Advanced Heroquest is a board game designed by Jervis Johnson and published by Games Workshop in 1989, a sequel to HeroQuest.

 Description

 The original HeroQuest was an adventure board game created in 1989 by Milton Bradley in conjunction with the British company Games Workshop.
-Later the same year, Games Workshop released Advanced HeroQuest, a similar but more complex game.
+Later the same year, Games Workshop released Advanced Heroquest, a similar but more complex game.
 Changes from HeroQuest include more complex and RPG-like rules, a modular board and the use of henchmen.
-The included quests feature the heroes entering a Skaven-infested dungeon in order to retrieve a magical artifact.
-While the only monsters included in the miniatures set are the rat men known as Skaven, statistics for all the monsters that appear in the HeroQuest game are given, and it is possible to meet some or all of them via the random generation encounter tables.
+The included quests feature the heroes entering a Skaven-infested dungeon in order to retrieve a magical artefact.
+While the only monsters included in the miniatures set are the ratmen known as Skaven, statistics for all the monsters that appear in the HeroQuest game are given, and it is possible to meet some or all of them via the random generation encounter tables.